-“You can barbecue it, boil it, broil it, bake it, sauté it.”
-But we’re going to make tacos out of it!
-Shrimp tacos that is…Time for an easy, Southern CA version outside the standard chicken & beef.
-I love seafood, or mariscos as you’ll see on menus all over San Diego and Baja.
-Shrimp, or camarones, are long overdue in my kitchen, so we’re making a light version with them and a few other ingredients.
-Ours will be dressed with a fresh lime & jalapeño yogurt slaw, also with pico de gallo. though I love crispy fried tacos from time to time, we’ll just be sautéing ours with bright flavors and using a Greek yogurt-based sauce.
-This will be healthier, and it will be delicious too.
+According to Bubba—you can barbecue it, boil it, broil it, bake it, sauté it—however, we’re going to make tacos with it!
+Shrimp tacos that is.
+Time for a delicious variation to the popular Southern CA fish taco.
+I love seafood, or mariscos as you’ll find on menus all over San Diego & Baja.
+Shrimp (camarones) are long overdue in my kitchen, so we’re making a lighter version of soft tacos using fresh lime, jalapeño yogurt slaw, and some fresh pico de gallo.
+Though I love crispy fried shrimp from time-to-time, we’ll just be sautéing ours with bright flavors & using a Greek yogurt-based white sauce.
+This will be healthier, easy, and delicious!

-What to get...
+What to get:

-- 3/4 -1 pound fresh shrimp (peeled and deveined on both sides)
+3/4 -1 lb fresh shrimp (peeled, de-veined on both sides).

-2 limes, quartered
+2 limes, quartered.

-What to do...
+What to do:

 Marinate & Cook Shrimp:

 Rinse, peel & devein fresh shrimp (You'll want to remove both inside & outside veins).